reside-ic/shiny-dev/README.md

 ## The components

+Some of these are docker images, and they are not set to pull, so you will want to rebuild.
+All build very quickly.

 ### apache

 Running an unmodified httpd container (previously was 2.4, we'll update once we know this works).
 The configuration ([`apache/httpd.conf`](httpd/httpd.conf)) and certificates (`apache/ssl`) will be read-only mounted into the container.
 You need to fetch the ssl key and certificate, run `./apache/configure_ssl` to do this (only needs to be done if they change or if the `ssl` directory is deleted)